wp-plugins/customericare-livechat/readme.txt

 = Does it work on mobiles? =

 Yes.
 CustomerICare will display with no problem on mobile devices!

+== Features Include: ==

+== Chat, audio and video conversations ==

+Engage in chats on your website.
+Escalate to a phone call-esque experience or even video to help your customers.

+==  Visitor monitoring (with details of visitors) ==

+See people browsing your website in real time.
+You can immediately spot which pages attract the most people.

+==  Behavioral targeting of prospects ==

+Our chat can automatically find people who need help and invite them into a covnersation with you.

+==  Automatic and manual chat invitations ==

+With the help of chat invitations you’re able to immediately start chats with people on your websites.

+==  Statistics ==

+Data is the centerpiece of operations.
+With our solution you will always see the results.

+==  Typing sneak peek ==

+It’s like predicting the future.
+You actually get to see what your customers type before they send it.
+This means you can write your reponse faster and more accurately.

+==  Consultant rating ==

+Customers get to rate their experience during chats.
+This helps in finding the best conversations.

+==  Archive of conversations ==

+Of course we store every chat and contact, so you can look them up at any time.

+==  E-mailing of conversations ==

+If your customers want to get a transcript of their chat you can easily send it to them.

+==  Integration with CMS systems and Zendesk ==

+Integrating is a breeze.
+There is really no need for coding.

+==  Sending files ==

+Visitors can send files and documents to chat operators to keep eveyrhing in one place.

+==  Multiple chats simultaneously ==

+Operators can handle any number of chats at a time.
+This definitely beats a phone line!

+==  Conversation transfers ==

+When a chat is handed off to another representative the entire conversation is preserved so the visitor needn’t repeat himself.

+==  Away mode for operators ==

+Taking a break isn’t a hassle.
+Operators just change their status and get removed from the chat queue.
+When they get back they just turn it back on.

+==  Goals for ecommerce ==

+You can measure how many sales you had thanks to live chat.
+Automatically.

+==  Customization (colors, fields) ==

+Make the chat window stand out.
+Apply your branding and colors to make it fit your website

+==  9 Languages ==

+The chat allows to change the language it’s being displayed in.

+==  After hours messages ==

+The chat keeps working for you while your operators are away.
+It will ask people to leave their contact and message, to which you can get back the next day!

+==  Few button types for chat initiation ==

+If you don’t like the glued-on-top type of live chat you can always go for the vintage button and pop-up.

+==  Departments ==

+Sales, support, or maybe IT?
+No problem.
+Departments allow you to set up separate chat queues.

+==  Admin and consultant levels of account ==

+For security reasons you can set up account privileges for Admins and Consultants.
+This way Admins get to be responsible for the setup and Consultants for chatting.

+==  SSL Encryption ==

+SSL means your conversations won’t spill all over the internet.
+It’s secure with us.

+== For customers with special requirements: server sided Enterprise version.  ==

+By the way - we have a heavy, powerful server-side bundle available.
+Anybody requiring enhaned security and on-premise data storage can benefit from it.

 == is there a paid version for power users? ==